-At Digital Adventures, students learn six fundamental coding concepts: variables, loops, logic, conditions, events, and functions.
+At Digital Adventures, students learn five fundamental coding concepts: variables, loops, logic, events, and functions.
 Students are exposed to multiple integrated concepts in every project because we believe that seeing how code is used "in the wild" is the best way to learn how to use it effectively.
 Students demonstrate mastery when they're able to both describe a concept completely as well as use it correctly in context with minimal instructor support.

 Generalizable problem-solving skills are key for any kind of technology development, including coding.
 However, problem-solving can only be taught in context, so we introduce these skills to students as needed and reference them regularly.
 For example, if a student is stuck on a coding bug, instructors may review a core debugging skill like narrowing down the location of a bug.
 As students move through our progression, they're expected to show mastery on a wider variety of problem-solving skills.